LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/google-my-business.md

 ## Why use Google My Business to connect with your consumers?

 * **Free and easy to set up** — With Google My Business there’s no need purchase numbers from external SMS gateways.
-Google provides a free virtual number and LiveEngage provides the platform.
+Google provides a free virtual number and LivePerson provides the platform.
 * **Access to millions of consumers** — Internet users search Google 3.5 billion times per day.
 Harness the power of your Google presence and put messaging at the fingertips of online consumers.
 * **Proactive notifications** — Brands can initiate conversations with consumers by sending proactive push notifications.
 * **Greater consumer accessibility** — Brands can capitalize on their existing Google My Business presence, without needing to purchase or add any additional resources.